-Our Unit has conducted a range of economic evaluations on randomized control trials, registries and cohort studies.
+Our Unit has conducted a range of economic evaluations on randomised control trials, registries and cohort studies.
 We have also evaluated the population health and health care cost implications of interventions that aim to prevent disease by addressing common lifestyle risk factors, such as smoking, alcohol misuse, poor diet and physical inactivity.
 In addition, we also provide methodological research to improve economic evaluations across a range of areas.

 Health Technology Assessment